sitandr/typst-examples-book/src/basics/tutorial/basic_styling.md

 ```

 ## Setting something else

 Of course, you can use `set` rule with all built-in functions
-and all their named arguments to make something "default".
+and all their named arguments to make some argument "default".

-For example, let's make all quotes there authored by that book:
+For example, let's make all quotes in this snippet authored by the book:

 ```typ
 #set quote(block: true, attribution: [Typst Examples Book])